filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/store-data.md

 ### Miner reputation systems

-The Filecoin Plus miner registry is a great resource, but it represents a small portion of the entire Filecoin mining community.
+The Filecoin Plus storage provider registry is a great resource, but it represents a small portion of the entire Filecoin mining community.
 Filecoin reputation systems like [FilRep](https://filrep.io) can help you compare storage providers based on their past performance and provide useful information about the deal parameters that a storage provider will accept.
 Using FilRep, you can compare storage provider metrics like location, storage power in the network, pricing, and overall success rate.

 We're going to use FilRep to check that the minimum deal size of the storage providers we selected fits the size of our file.